Time Series

 Looking at the non-diagonal elements, we find:

-• two strongly correlated series (indices 5 and 7)
+• Two strongly correlated series (indices 5 and 7)

-• two strongly anti-correlated series (indices 3 and 4)
+• Two strongly anti-correlated series (indices 3 and 4)

-• a block of pronounced correlations between series with indices 4 through 9)
+• A block of pronounced correlations (between series with indices 4 through 9)

-DIY3: Display the correlation matrix for the seizure data
+Display the correlation matrix for the seizure data

 Calculate the correlation matrix for the seizure data and compare the correlation pattern to the one from the background data.